NOAA-CSL/MELODIES-MONET/docs/background/supported_plots.rst

 development.

-See the `Expand Surface Observations <https://github.com/NOAA-CSL/MELODIES-MONET/projects/7>`_ project on Github to learn about current and future development.
+See the `Expand Surface Observations <https://github.com/NOAA-CSL/MELODIES-MONET/projects/7>`_ project on GitHub to learn about current and future development.

 Aircraft Evaluation
 ^^^^^^^^^^^^^^^^^^^
 Under development.

-See the `Incorporate Aircraft Evaluation <https://github.com/NOAA-CSL/MELODIES-MONET/projects/4>`_ project on Github to learn about current and future development.
+See the `Incorporate Aircraft Evaluation <https://github.com/NOAA-CSL/MELODIES-MONET/projects/4>`_ project on GitHub to learn about current and future development.

 Satellite Evaluation
 ^^^^^^^^^^^^^^^^^^^^
 Under development.

-See the `Incorporate Satellite Evaluation <https://github.com/NOAA-CSL/MELODIES-MONET/projects/6>`_ project on Github to learn about current and future development.
+See the `Incorporate Satellite Evaluation <https://github.com/NOAA-CSL/MELODIES-MONET/projects/6>`_ project on GitHub to learn about current and future development.